This post may contain affiliate sales links. Please see my full disclosure policy for details

 Making a bunch of different cookie recipe can be stressful.
 One thing you can do to maximize your time is break this up over a couple days.

 My favorite Cookie Baking Tips

-- Prepare the dough you need for cut out cookies a day in advance
+- Prepare the dough in advance: Prepare the dough you need for cut out cookies a day in advance

-- Look at the baking temperatures for your recipes, and bake the ones with similar temperature together
+- Review the baking temperatures: Look at the baking temperatures for your recipes, and bake the ones with similar temperature together

-- A lot of cookie recipes require the dough to be chilled.
+- Don’t skip chilling the dough: A lot of cookie recipes require the dough to be chilled.
 Start with those first so the dough can chill while you prepare the rest of cookies

 - Add in some no-bake cookie or candy recipes that you can work on while your other cookies are baking

-- Cookies bake best when the oven is not overloaded.
+- Don’t overload the oven: Cookies bake best when the oven is not overloaded.
 So I bake one tray at a time.
 But I always have the next tray loaded and ready to go when the 1st batch finishes, so there’s never a lag in the baking

-- Lots of these recipes can be prepared in advance and frozen!
+- Freeze cookies in advance: Lots of these recipes can be prepared in advance and frozen!

 Decorated Sugar cookies- the recipe I grew up with!
 This simple dough only need 15 minutes to chill and make the most soft & pillowy sugar cookies that just melt in your mouth.
 Anyone can make sugar cookies, but if you don’t know how to make sugar cookies, I have a very detailed tutorials which I linked to below.